Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 house before which they had stop-

-made an incongruous trio.
+ped made an incongruous trio.
 Pas-

-serg-by, had there been any on this
+sere-by, had there been any on this

-sandy and little-traveled road, might
+sandy and little-traveied road, might

 well have wondered what such a